reefab/homeassistant-water-valve/readme.md

 ![Replace relay](tombstone.jpg)

 I've chosen to tombstone the new relay.
+It does have the disavantage of not being able to reuse the original enclosure as it doesn't fit vertically anymore.
 The coil pins are just bent and inserted in the previous holes.
 The common pin is tied to the Line input.
 The NO pin goes to the brown (close) wire of the valve.
 The NC pin goes to the blue (open) wire of the valve.